AnoukSmet/Dog-Health-Tracker/README.md

     *Logs display*
     The logs that will be displayed are from the dog profile selected.
-    When no dog profile is added yet, here it will show that as soon as they have added a dog, they can come here to start tracking.
+    When no dog profile is added yet, here it will show that as soon as they added a dog, they can come here to start tracking.
     When a dog profile is added but no logs are submitted yet, it shows 'Click here or on the plus sign right below to add your first log" which takes you to the add log page.
     From the moment the user has at least submitted 1 log, another button will appear above the logs with the following text: Click here to search dogs by date'.
     This will take the user to the search logs page where a search can be performed by date.
-    For medium devices and up I have included a Floating action button which is displayed right below on the screen.
+    For medium devices and up I have included a floating action button which is displayed right below on the screen.
     Even if the user is in the middle of the screen, the button will be displayed, giving the user the possibility the add a log without having to scroll up to the top.
     The floating action button will be hidden on small screens and a normal button will appear on below the search button.
     I have implemented this because the floating action button was appearing on top of the dog profile which might have confused the user with the add another dog button.

     Whenever the user has more than 1 dog in its profile, a select element will appear above the dashboard saying: "Select the dog profile you want to see".
     Here the names of all the dogs that the user has will be displayed.
-    When the user clicks on the name, the form will be submitted (without submit button) and the profile and logs of that dog will be displayed on the dashboard.
+    When the user clicks on the name, the form will be submitted (without submit button, by using javascript) and the profile and logs of that dog will be displayed on the dashboard.

 * **Test**
 The correct dashboard is being displayed depending on if the user has already added a dog profile.
 When the dashboard is being displayed after registring and adding the first dog profle, the correct profile is being displayed under dog profile.
 Under logs the text to add first log is being displayed correctly.
-The dog profile doesn't show the delete button as the user only has 1 dog added on that moment.
 From the moment the user adds a first log, the log is being displayed nicely on the screen with nice focus on the date to make the dashboard more appealing.
 The text to add first log disappears and the button to search logs by date appears nicely above the log.
 When multiple logs have been added, the logs are ordered by log date with the most recent one first.